Fast, Sample-Efficient, Affine-Invariant Private Mean and Covariance Estimation for Subgaussian Distributions: Stable Covariance Estimation

+This is approximately $e^{\ell/10k}\lambda_0$; we can see that these thresholds grow slowly in the $\ell\le 2k$ regime we consider. \editdone

-Algorithm~\ref{alg:stable_good_set}, $\stablecovariance$, takes as input a discretization parameter $k\in\bbN$.
-For each $\ell=0,1,\ldots,2k$, it calls $\mathtt{LargestGoodSubset}$ to find a set $S_{\ell}$.
+For each outlier threshold, $\mathtt{StableCovariance}$ calls $\mathtt{LargestGoodSubset}$ to find a set $S_{\ell}\subseteq [m]$, the largest $\lambda_\ell$-good subset.
 Denote by $\braces{S_{\ell}}_{\ell=0}^{2k}$ this family of subsets.
 In this subsection we prove that each $S_\ell$ is a unique largest good subset and discuss some properties of families of sets of this form. \begin{lemma} For any data set $\yy$ and $\lambda>0$, there is a largest $\lambda$-good subset $S^*$ that is unique and satisfies the following property: if $S_0$ is a $\lambda$-good subset, then $S_0\subseteq S^*$.
 Furthermore, Algorithm~\ref{alg:largest_good_set} returns $S^*$. \end{lemma} \begin{proof} Observe that Algorithm~\ref{alg:largest_good_set} either returns a $\lambda$-good subset or the empty set.
 We will show that, if $\yy$ has a $\lambda$-good set $S_0$, then the set returned by Algorithm~\ref{alg:largest_good_set} contains $S_0$.
 This finishes the proof: for any two distinct $\lambda$-good sets, the output contains their union and thus must be strictly larger than both.

 Suppose $\yy$ has a $\lambda$-good set $S_0$.
 We prove that $S_0 \subseteq S$ is an algorithmic invariant, where $S$ denotes the set operated upon in Algorithm~\ref{alg:largest_good_set}.
 At initialization we have $S_0\subseteq S=[\m]$.
 Pick an index $j\in S_0$ and consider a value of $S$ at the start of the \textbf{repeat-until} block of Algorithm~\ref{alg:largest_good_set}.
 We will show that $j$ is not added to $\mathtt{OUT}$.
 Let $\Sigma_S = \frac{1}{\m}\sum_{i\in S}\yy_i \yy_i^T$ and similarly define $\Sigma_{S_0}$.